adobe/aem-experimentation/README.md

 ## Project instrumentation

-:warning: The plugin requires that you have a recent RUM instrumentation from the AEM boilerplate that supports `sampleRUM.always`.
-If you are getting errors that `.on` cannot be called on an `undefined` object, please apply the changes from https://github.com/adobe/aem-boilerplate/pull/247/files to your `lib-franklin.js`.

 ### On top of a regular boilerplate project

 Typically, you'd know you don't have the plugin system if you don't see a reference to `window.hlx.plugins` in your `scripts.js`.
 In that case, you can still manually instrument this plugin in your project by falling back to a more manual instrumentation.
 To properly connect and configure the plugin for your project, you'll need to edit your `scripts.js` in your AEM project and add the following: